callsys/TextVR/README.md

-# TextVR
- A Large Cross-Modal Video Retrieval Dataset with Reading Comprehension
+# TextVR: A Large Cross-Modal Video Retrieval Dataset with Reading Comprehension

 ## Abstract
 Most existing cross-modal language-to-video retrieval (VR) research focuses on single-modal input from video, i.e., visual representation, while text is omnipresent in human environments and frequently critical to understand video.
 To study how to retrieve video with both modal inputs, i.e., visual and text semantic representations, we firstly introduce a large-scale and cross-modal Video Retrieval dataset with text reading comprehension, TextVR, which contains 42.2k sentence queries for 10.5k videos of 8 scenario domains, i.e., Street View (indoor), Street View (outdoor), Game, Sports, Driving, Activity, TV Show, and Cooking.
 The proposed TextVR requires one unified cross-modal model to recognize and comprehend texts, relate them to the visual context, and decide what text semantic information is vital for the video retrieval task.